 Broken bones can be painful and debilitating, especially when the damage is severe.
 Fractures can also take a financial toll.
 Along with expensive medical bills, a broken bone can keep an individual out of work and limit his or her ability to function in daily life for lengthy periods of time.
 This can create significant hardships for the victim and his or her family.

 Did you suffer a fracture in an accident that is someone else’s fault?
 If so, you could be entitled to compensation through a personal injury claim.
-A broken bones lawyer at Adamson & Cleveland, LLC will fight for you to obtain maximum compensation from the person or party responsible for your injury(s).
+A Norcross personal injury lawyer at Adamson & Cleveland, LLC will fight for you to obtain maximum compensation from the person or party responsible for your injury(s).

 Our Norcross law firm has more than 40 years of combined experience representing injured people throughout Georgia.
 Our attorneys are accomplished negotiators and trial lawyers who are committed to securing the best possible outcome for you.
 Whether you sustained fractures in a car accident, slip and fall accident, pedestrian collision, or another type of incident, you can rely on our legal team to push for results that count.